Primary Familial Brain Calcification

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

-FIBGC is a genetic condition; mutations in the SLC20A2 gene are thought to cause about half of the cases of FIBGC.
-Mutations in the PDGFRB gene have also been shown to cause FIBGC.
-In the remaining cases, the genes responsible have not yet been found.
-However, there is a strong association to changes in chromosomes 2, 7, 9 and 14 and FIBGC.
+PFBC is a genetic condition.
+Mutations in the SLC20A2 gene are thought to cause about half of the cases of PFBC.
+Mutations in the PDGFRB and PDGFB genes have also been shown to cause PFBC.
+In some cases, the genes responsible have not yet been found.